Updated: Aug 14

 Yes there is a number of roof windows that can be added to your flat roof

 Over the years, we've seen a lot of low-pitched roofs where the incorrect tile was used on the extension roof, causing major leaks.

 It has been my experience that whatever tile you lay on a low-pitched roof will begin to leak within ten years.
-In the event of a severe downpour, velux windows on a low pitch roof may leak.
-If you have a tiled roof, you may only utilise a velux flashing kit with a 15-degree slope.
-For many years, our firm is the only one that can successfully install and maintain velux windows on a low-pitched roof.
+In the event of a severe downpour, Velux windows on a low pitch roof may inform.
+You may only utilize a Velux flashing kit with a 15-degree slope if you have a tiled roof.
+For many years, our firm is the only one that can successfully install and maintain Velux windows on a low-pitched roof.